-Box Office: 'Ant-Man and the Wasp' Marches to $76 Million Launch
+Box Office: 'Ant-Man and the Wasp' marches to $76 million launch

 The Marvel sequel — starring Paul Rudd and Evangeline Lilly — opened with $76 million from 4,206 North American locations.
 That start is significantly ahead of the original “Ant-Man,” which debuted with $57 million in 2015.

 “Ant-Man and the Wasp” easily topped the weekend, as fellow box office newcomer “The First Purge” scared up $17 million from 3,031 theaters.
-Meanwhile, “Jurassic World: Fallen Kingdom” just narrowly secured the No. 2 slot for the third week in a row over “Incredibles 2.”
-The blockbusters earned $28.6 million and $28.3 million respectively this weekend.
+Meanwhile, “Incredibles 2” narrowly stole the No. 2 spot from “Jurassic World: Fallen Kingdom.”
+The blockbusters earned $29 million and $28.6 million respectively this weekend.

 Overseas, “Ant-Man and the Wasp” collected $85 million, bringing the worldwide opening to $161 million.
 Across 20 films, the Marvel Cinematic Universe has brought in $17 billion globally.
 All 20 films have opened No. 1 at the box office.

-Praise seems to be even stronger for “Ant-Man and the Wasp,” which holds a promising 86 percent on Rotten Tomatoes.
+Praise seems to be strong for “Ant-Man and the Wasp,” which holds a promising 86 percent on Rotten Tomatoes.
 The acclaimed first film came in slightly lower with an 82 percent Rotten Tomatoes average.

+“We are really thrilled about the results,” Cathleen Taff, Disney’s head of domestic distribution, said.
+“We continue to be amazed by what Kevin Feige and the team do with these films.”

+Taff also pointed to Lily as Marvel’s first female title character.
+“Kevin and his team always try to come up with a great story diversity.
+I think you see that come to play here,” she said.

 With a production budget around $162 million, “Ant-Man and the Wasp” looks like another win for Marvel.
 The studio has had a string of box office hits in 2018 with “Avengers: Infinity War” racking up over $2 billion and counting, and “Black Panther” passing $1.3 billion globally.